 The Process After an initial phone call or meeting to determine if Ashley is a match for you, individual life coaching begins with defining the nature of the coaching relationship and the tasks of the process.
 The next step is to explore what you want from life coaching in order to clarify goals.
-Gathering relevant information follows, which helps to determine a plan for what to focus on targeting first.
+Gathering relevant information follows, which helps to break down goals and determine a plan for what to focus on targeting first.
 Strategies for progress towards goals are specific and concrete as well as insight-oriented.
 Homework is used to help generalize identified strategies or skills developed from sessions into everyday life.
 After goals are met, the next step is to maintain the progress and troubleshoot challenges that arise.
-Generally, before completely ending life coaching, sessions might change from once a week or biweekly to monthly.
+Generally, before ending coaching, sessions might change from once a week or biweekly to monthly.
 A "booster" session is encouraged during the next 6 months.